-This study found that cyberloafing behavior affects the job satisfaction of employees of dr. Sayidiman Magetan Hospital.
-The higher the cyberloafing behavior, the lower the job satisfaction of Dr. Sayidiman Magetan Hospital employees.
-Similarly, on the contrary, the lower the cyberloafing behavior, the higher the job satisfaction of employees of dr. Sayidiman Magetan Hospital.
-The results of this study also show that cyberloafing behavior is in a fairly low category, as well as the job satisfaction of employees of dr. Sayidiman Magetan Hospital is in a fairly high category-the cyberloafing behavior of employees of dr. Sayidiman Magetan Hospital is in a fairly low category.
-Employees rarely play online games during working hours and rarely open gambling sites during working hours.
+This study found that cyberloafing behavior has an effect on the job satisfaction of employees of dr. Sayidiman Magetan Hospital.
+The higher the cyberloafing behavior , the lower the job satisfaction of employees of Dr. Sayidiman Magetan Hospital.
+Similarly, on the contrary, the lower the cyberloafing behavior , the higher the job satisfaction of employees of Dr. Sayidiman Magetan Hospital.
+The results of this study also show that cyberloafing behavior is in a fairly low category, as well as the job satisfaction of employees of dr. Sayidiman Magetan Hospital is in a fairly high category.
+The cyberloafing behavior of employees of dr. Sayidiman Magetan Hospital is in a fairly low category.
+Employees rarely play online games during working hours, rarely open gambling sites during working hours.
 Employees rarely try to open other people's social media accounts during working hours.
-Employees rarely manage privately owned sites or accounts (such as blogs, vlogs, or personal websites) during business hours.
+Employees rarely manage privately owned sites or accounts (such as blogs, vlogs or personal websites) during business hours.
 Employees never open online gambling sites during working hours or open "adult" sites during working hours.
 Employees rarely manage a specific site or account that is privately owned.
 Employees rarely open the stock exchange website during working hours.
 Employees do not create hoax content and spread it during working hours.
-Employees never open illegal websites.
+Employees never open websites that are illegal.
 Employees rarely share content on social media that is hate speech during working hours.
 Employees rarely open stock exchange sites or trade during working hours.